aussielunix/SinVirt/README.md

 # SinVirt

 A simple Sinatrarb web interface for [libvirt](http://libvirt.org/).
+This app is aimed at webdev houses to provide devs a simple self serve development/test environment.
+Add in a mix of your favourite configuration management (I bootstrap [Puppet](http://www.puppetlabs.com/) from my kickstarts) to have the VM's built identical to a customer's production environment.

 Note: This is my first real attempt at writing something in ruby.

 # Dependencies